-While public address (PA) systems perhaps don’t have the allure of guitar amps, or inspire a performer like a vintage synth, they are as crucial to the live music experience as any other piece of gear.
+While public address (PA) systems perhaps don’t have the allure of guitar amps, or inspire a performer like a vintage synthesizer, they are as crucial to the live music experience as any other piece of gear.
 Arguably more so; without a reliable way of amplifying your sound, your audience won’t hear what you’re playing so it pays to take care when choosing your first PA system.
 Thankfully they are fairly simple to understand, providing you know what you’re looking for from a PA.

 There’s plenty to choose from too, so whatever your requirements are, from battery-powered busking systems to multi-channel, arena-filling full band setups, there will be a PA to suit you and your specific needs.
 In this guide we’ll offer some advice on the things to look out for when choosing a PA, from the different sizes and power ratings available, to the extra considerations you should make, rounding up some top tips which should set you on your way.

 When you’re ready, take a look at our best PA speakers guide for specific product recommendations.